Ranjit246/IDC301_Project/README.md

 # IDC301_Project
 Implementing Logistic Regression, Decision Tree and Random Forest model on 3 dataset and compare the results.

-#Semeste 5 Introduction to Data science Course simple Project!
+#Semester 5 Introduction to Data science Course simple Project!